Cory Booker unveils plan to cut taxes for half the country

 Sen. Kamala Harris, D-Calif., has the LIFT Act, which would create a monthly tax credit of up to $6,000 for families and $3,000 for individuals that's accessible to couples making up to $100,000 a year.
 Sen. Michael Bennet, D-Colo., who is weighing a run for president, is co-sponsoring legislation that would expand the Earned Income Tax Credit as well as the Child Tax Credit.
 Businessman Andrew Yang is running on a plan to pay every American adult $1,000 a month.
 Booker and Harris also have proposals to subsidize housing costs for residents who pay over 30 percent of their income in rent.

-"They're all responding broadly to a situation in which wages are flat, everything costs more, and we have to help people close the gap," said Adam Ruben, campaigns director at the Economic Security Project, which advocates for a universal basic income.
+"They're all responding broadly to a situation in which wages are flat, everything costs more, and we have to help people close the gap," said Adam Ruben, director of Economic Security Project Action.

 In addition to the Rise Credit, Booker has released a plan to give every American a “baby bond” on birth that grows depending on family income and would be accessible to young adults to help pay for education or start their career.